ondrejkracmar/FluentStorage/README.md

 ## Sponsorship

-If FluentStorage helped you or your organization, consider [sponsoring the project](https://github.com/sponsors/robinrodricks) by donating a small amount per month.
-Even $20 goes a long way!
-Everything I receive goes into household expenses and paying the bills.
+Has FluentStorage made a difference for you or your organization?
+If so, consider [becoming a sponsor](https://github.com/sponsors/robinrodricks) to help keep the project thriving.
+Even a small monthly contribution, like $20, can make a meaningful impact.

-I have been a freelancer for more than a decade, and your contributions go towards supporting my work and my family.
-I only recently started asking for donations to fund the time I spend on these open source projects.
+As a seasoned freelancer with over a decade of experience, your support helps me continue dedicating time to these open-source projects while also supporting my family.
+Your contributions directly fuel the work that makes a difference to millions of developers around the world.

 ## Contributors